 Hellegers has taught for nearly thirty years in the English Department at Washington State University Vancouver classes ranging from Shakespeare through a postcolonial/ecofeminist/climate justice lens, to Creative Writing (poetry, creative nonfiction), to Native Literature co-taught with Chinook Tribal Chair Tony Johnson–in a fifteen foot tribal canoe on the Columbia River.
 They designed the course in consultation with their frequent collaborator Lakota-Cheyenne activist/organizer/researcher Roben White.

 They co-founded (with Noel Sturgeon) WSU's Collective for Social and Environmental Justice (CSEJ) in 2002.
 CSEJ coordinates/d public events, talks and conferences, and for years offered a certificate in Social and Environmental Etudies and will again soon.

-Hellegers is a Co-PI–with Steve Fountain and Jude Wait–of the new Food System Justice Action Research Project (FSJAR), which focuses on advancing food security and sovereignty in SW WA.
+Hellegers collaborates with with Muscogee Creek WSU alum Ethan Gallegos, White, Jude Wait, and Steve Fountain on WSU's Vancouver's new Food System Justice Action Research Project (FSJAR), which focuses on advancing food security and sovereignty in SW WA.

 More information on Hellegers' work can be found at:

-Their hobbies include weaving, spinning, participating in kayaktivist blockades of fossil fuel infrastructure, creating salvage art, and playing piano.
+Their hobbies include weaving, spinning, kayaktivism, creating salvage art, and playing piano.

 Degrees: B.A., Georgetown University